Create Your First Project

 Converted Single Storey Barn - Proposed Extension, Interior Remodel & Design

-The proposed extension allows the original brick gable end to feature within the newly reconfigured plan, following the form of the existing barn & roof, linked via a wrap over aluminium profile glazed channel, defining existing and new architectural elements.
-A glulam beam and post frame is proposed for a greater span and an open vaulted ceiling, as a contemporary reflection of the existing barn.
-As the external terrain gently slopes, so the interior of the new extension follows, stepping down to a sunken effect living area focused towards the landscape.
+The suggested extension allows the original external brick gable end to feature within the newly reconfigured plan, following the form of the existing barn & roof, linked via a wrap over aluminium profile glazed channel, defining existing and new architectural elements.
+A tied glulam beam and post frame is proposed for a greater span open vaulted ceiling, as a contemporary reflection of the existing barn, whilst following and retaining the original low profile of the agricultural form externally.

-With the hearth always visually central to the social areas, this offers a focal point and sense of arrival, framed by views overlooking the beautiful landscape and surrounding sky, via large apex windows which heighten the sense of space, light and place.
+As the external terrain gently slopes, so the interior of the new extension follows, stepping down to a sunken effect living area.
+With the hearth always visually central to the social areas, from entry this offers a focal point and sense of arrival.
+Framed views of landscape and sky, via large apex windows heighten the sense of space, light and place as you arrive in the living area.